Hoyle Granger

-Hoyle John Granger (/grɑːnˈʒeɪ/ grahn-ZHAY-'; born March 7, 1944) is a former collegiate and professional American football player in the United States.
-He played his college football at Mississippi State.
-He was the first pick in the fifth round of the 1966 American Football League (AFL) draft, by the Houston Oilers.
+Hoyle John Granger (/grɑːnˈʒeɪ/ grahn-ZHAY-'; born March 7, 1944) is an American former professional football player who was a running back in the American Football League (AFL) and National Football League (NFL).
+He played college football for the Mississippi State Bulldogs.
+He was the first pick in the fifth round of the 1966 AFL draft by the Houston Oilers.
 He was an AFL All-Star in 1967 and 1968.

 Early life

 Hoyle John Granger was born on March 7, 1944.
 He was a two-time all-state halfback for Oberlin High School (1960, 61).
 The Oberlin High football team finished as Class B state runners-up in 1958 and 1959 and were Class B State Champions in 1961, the school's only football state title to date.
 He was named the Class B MVP in 1961 after scoring 199 points and averaging 12.5 yards per carry that season.

 College

 Hoyle attended Mississippi State University out of high school and was a three-time letter winner and three-time all-conference halfback during his time in Starkville from 1963 to 1965.
 Granger finished his career at Mississippi State third all-time on the school's rushing leaders list (now 25th).